 - ✓You previously held valid temporary resident status (you cannot restore status you never had)

-- ✓You are admissible to Canada — no new inadmissibility grounds have arisen
+- ✓You are admissible to Canada and no new inadmissibility grounds have arisen

-- ✓You did not violate the conditions of your previous status in a way that bars restoration
+- ✓You did not breach the conditions of your previous status in a way that prevents restoration

-- ✗You are NOT subject to an enforceable removal order (a removal order bars restoration)
+- ✗You are NOT subject to an enforceable removal order (a removal order generally bars restoration)

 Fees for Restoration